Nokia sells mapping services to Oracle

 | HELSINKI

-HELSINKI Nokia Oyj NOK1V.HE has agreed to give Oracle Corp's ORCL.O customers access to its mapping products, as the mobile phone company seeks to expand its location services business.
+HELSINKI Nokia Oyj has agreed to give Oracle Corp's customers access to its mapping products, as the mobile phone company seeks to expand its location services business.

-The Finnish company, which bought the world's largest digital mapping firm, Navteq, in 2008, has been looking for ways to boost the business and recently signed mapping deals with Groupon Inc (GRPN.O) and Amazon.Com Inc (AMZN.O).
+The Finnish company, which bought the world's largest digital mapping firm, Navteq, in 2008, has been looking for ways to boost the business and recently signed mapping deals with Groupon Inc and Amazon.Com Inc.

 In stark contrast with Nokia's troubled mobile phone operation, sales at the location business grew last quarter, though it still generates only 4 percent of group revenue.